luchko/latticegraph_designer/README.rst

 - **NumPy**
 - **Matplotlib**

-**Important note**: *Most dependencies listed above are installed automatically, however in some cases you might need to istall them separately (read in next section)*
+**Important note**: *Most dependencies listed above are installed automatically, however in some cases you might need to istall them separately (see next section).*

 **Install PyQt4 or PyQt5**